 “[Allies] understand the level of fear and stigma associated with disclosing sexual orientation or gender identity and therefore act without judgement and respect individuals’ confidentiality at all times.”

-ALLIES can be recognised by the rainbow ALLY logo on their lanyard that carries their staff ID card, or by an ALLY certificate/sticker on their office door or by checking the list FIND AN ALLY.
+ALLIES can be recognised by the rainbow ALLY logo on their lanyard that carries their staff ID card, or by an ALLY certificate/sticker on their office door.

 How you can help

 If you’re interested in helping your fellow students, why not sign up to be an Ally?
 By doing so, you’d be playing your part to make a more diverse and enjoyable university experience.

 To become an Ally, you must: